allansid/DotaScene/README.md

 **writeInFile**: Takes all the information passed and saves it on the TXT file

 **main**: Calls the other functions to save all the information on the TXT for all the matches saved

+**findFile**: Looks for a file with the accountID provided as name, returns true if finds it

+**getMatchDetails**: Receives a match list and the target account ID and gathers the information about that player

+**greetings**: Opener function, decides what the program will do with an input from the user

+**optionOne**: Gathers the information of a player last games and saves on a txt (Using the past functions)